 Figure 6.
-Chimeric miRNA demonstrate that the seed mismatch and 3′ sequence pairing energetics are seperable.
-A) Sequences of natural and chimeric let-7a and miR-155 miRNA variants.
-B) Average increase in affinity due to 3′ paired sites across register for top: let-7a and the miR-155-let-7a chimera, bottom: miR-155 and the let-7a-miR-155 chimera.
+Chimeric miRNA demonstrate that the seed mismatch and 3′ sequence pairing energetics are separable

+(A) Sequences of natural and chimeric let-7a and miR-155 miRNA variants.

+(B) Average increase in affinity due to 3′ paired sites across register for top: let-7a and the miR-155-let-7a chimera, bottom: miR-155 and the let-7a-miR-155 chimera.
 Values are the mean of all seed mismatched and position sites across the top 5 loop lengths.

-C) Scatter plot and correlation of the average increase in affinity due to 3′ paired sites between chimeric and natural miRNAs harboring the same sequence from guide nucleotides 9 to the length of the miRNA: let-7a and miR-155- let-7a variant (green) and miR-155 and the let-7a-miR-155 chimera (pink).
-D) Comparison of the effects of mismatches 3′ pairing energetics between the let-7a and let-7a-miR-155 chimera.
+(C) Scatter plot and correlation of the average increase in affinity due to 3′ paired sites between chimeric and natural miRNAs harboring the same sequence from guide nucleotides 9 to the length of the miRNA: let-7a and miR-155- let-7a variant (green) and miR-155 and the let-7a-miR-155 chimera (pink).

+(D) Comparison of the effects of mismatches 3′ pairing energetics between the let-7a and let-7a-miR-155 chimera.
 All heatmaps are shown at the maximal register and rows are ranked by seed-mismatch affinity and columns are show by increasing loop length (nt).
 Seed mismatch position and sequence is denoted.
 From left the right, heatmpas of : 1) let-7a miRNA at register 11.
 2) let-7a-miR155 chimeric miRNA at register 15.
 3) Prediction of increase in affinity due to 3′ paired sites for the let-7a-miR-155 chimera assuming average loop length dependence of miR-155 at register 15 and normalized seed mismatch effects of let-7a (see Methods).
 3) Absolute difference between actual let-7a-miR-155 data at register 15 and predicted increase in affinity assuming average loop length dependence at seed mismatch effects shown in 2).
-4) Absolute difference between actual let-7a-miR155 data at register 15 and prediction assuming average loop length dependence of let-7a at register 11 and normalized seed mismatch effects of miR-155 (see Methods).
-E) Comparison of the effects of mismatches 3′ pairing energetics between the miR-155 and miR-155-let-7a chimera.
+4) Absolute difference between actual let-7a-miR155 data at register 15 and prediction assuming average loop length dependence of let-7a at register 11 and normalized seed mismatch effects of miR-155.

+(E) Comparison of the effects of mismatches 3′ pairing energetics between the miR-155 and miR-155-let-7a chimera.
 All heatmaps are shown at the maximal register and rows are ranked by seed-mismatch affinity and columns are show by increasing loop length (nt).
 Seed mismatch position and sequence is denoted.
 From left the right, heatmpas of : 1) miR-155 miRNA at register 15.
 2) miR155-let-7a chimeric miRNA at register 11.
-3) Prediction of increase in affinity due to 3′ paired sites for the miR-155-let-7a chimera assuming average loop length dependence of let-7a at register 11 and normalized seed mismatch effects of let-7a (see Methods).
+3) Prediction of increase in affinity due to 3′ paired sites for the miR-155-let-7a chimera assuming average loop length dependence of let-7a at register 11 and normalized seed mismatch effects of let-7a.
 3) Absolute difference between actual miR-155-let-7a data at register 11 and predicted increase in affinity assuming average loop length dependence at seed mismatch effects shown in 2).
-4) Absolute difference between actual miR155-let-7a data at register 11 and prediction assuming average loop length dependence of miR-155 at register 15 and normalized seed mismatch effects of let-7a (see Methods).Materials and Methods
+4) Absolute difference between actual miR155-let-7a data at register 11 and prediction assuming average loop length dependence of miR-155 at register 15 and normalized seed mismatch effects of let-7a.

+McGeary, S.E., Lin, K.S., Shi, C.Y., Bisaria, N., and Bartel, D.P.
+(2018).
+The biochemical basis of microRNA targeting efficacy. bioRxiv 414763.

+McGeary, S.E., Lin, K.S., Shi, C.Y., Bisaria, N., and Bartel, D.P.
+(2018).
+The biochemical basis of microRNA targeting efficacy. bioRxiv 414763.

+Materials and Methods

 Analysis of k-mer enrichments (Figure 2C)